Wilderness. We all have an image in mind of what that word means.

 For instance, there are multiple organizations in the United Kingdom where you can get involved in practical local conservation by performing tasks such as maintaining walking trails, volunteering at a visitor centre, making Wikipedia pages, managing social media, or doing wildlife surveys.

 Check out the following organizations:

 There are many organizations doing valuable work to prevent and reverse deforestation.
-Take a look at some charities on a website like Charity Navigator to select a reputable environmental charity.
+Take a look at some charities to select a reputable environmental charity.
 I recommend organizations such as Rainforest Alliance, Rainforest Trust, Amazon Conservation Association, Coalition for Rainforest Nations, or Cool Earth.

 Any donation you can afford is great!
 If you have the resources, I recommend setting up a monthly or annual donation; I have to donate on a subscription basis or I tend to forget.